Michad/tilegroxy/README.md

 Tilegroxy is designed to be run in a container.
 But it can also be run directly for that old-school approach; we don't judge.

-It is also meant to be used in Linux (or at least *nix).
-Building and running on Windows should work but is currently untested.
-You will need a bash-compatible shell to run the Makefile.

 ### Building

 Tilegroxy builds as a statically linked executable.
 Prebuilt binaries are available from [Github](https://github.com/Michad/tilegroxy/releases).